 3. The stress of the job

-Another thing that could lead many programmers route is that the job can be very stressful.
+Another thing that could lead many programmers to this route is that the job can be stressful.

 First of all, it is a sector that is evolving very fast.
 That means you need to learn new things regularly.
 And you need to stay informed of what is going on.
 Otherwise, you may become obsolete faster than you may want.
-Of course, there are some niches were you are at much fewer risks (COBOL in banking anyone?).
+Of course, there are some niches where you are at much fewer risks (COBOL in banking, for instance).
 Some people do not want to keep learning once they have reached a certain age.

 Another thing is that there is a lot of competition.
-There are many new talents in this world, and it can be challenging to keep up.
+There are many new talents, and it can be challenging to keep up.
 It will, of course, depend on the company you are working in.
 Some companies are more relaxed than others.
 But this work requires a lot of concentration and focus.

-Finally, a lot of programmers are quitting because their work is evolving towards management.
-Once you have reached a certain age and a certain level of institutional knowledge, you may be more valuable as a manager than as a programmer.
+Finally, many programmers are quitting because their work is evolving toward management.
+Once you have reached a certain age and a certain level of institutional knowledge, you may be more valuable as a manager than a programmer.
 And sometimes, you do not have the choice.
 But this is not something that everybody wants.
 I do not see myself as a manager.
-But who knows what will happen in the next 20 years.
+But who knows what will happen in the next 20 years?

 4. The politics of the job

-If you are in a big software company, there will be politics playing a significant role.
-I am not talking about state politics, although this is also playing a role in some companies.
+If you are in a big software company, politics will play a significant role.
+I am not talking about state politics, although this also plays a role in some companies.

 I am talking about corporate politics.
 Sometimes, it is just dumb to see what is coming from multiple layers of management on top of you.
 Sometimes, it just does not make sense.
 There are companies with excellent corporate politics.
 But there are companies where several managers have entirely different politics, and you will end up doing and redoing work because of this competition.

-And sometimes, you know you are doing some specific work because one of the top manager quarterly goal is to do it.
+And sometimes, you know you are doing some specific work because one of the top manager’s quarterly goals is to do it.
 It is not necessarily for the good of the company but because of the bonus of said manager.

-Now, I really cannot complain because, at Pied Piper, the politics are not so bad.
+The company I work for is not that bad in that regard.
 I would say they are average for American companies.
-But I have heard many things about other companies, and I could totally understand people wanting to retire because of it.
+But I have heard many things about other companies, and I could understand people wanting to retire because of it.

 5. Ageism in software programming